Try these simple, easy, aromatic Christmas Ginger Cookies. Ginger is one of the ingredients that to me signals the arrival of the holidays.

 I set out to turn my favorite Christmas drink into cookies, because ginger just makes everything better (or so says my husband).

 The holidays are a time when happy memories of the past come to us, and they're usually connected to sensorial memories: tastes, aromas, sounds, etc. For some reason for a great part of the world the combination of ginger and cinnamon is connected with winter and year-end holidays.

 The reason why is a mystery that I will leave for someone else to solve.

-In the meantime, in northern countries gingerbread houses, gingerbread men and other assorted ginger-flavored sweets are inextricably linked to the celebrations.
+In the meantime, in northern countries gingerbread houses, gingerbread men, and other assorted ginger-flavored sweets are inextricably linked to the celebrations.
 Some are rather fancy and complex, some are more approachable.
 I went for the second.
-But rather than consult how it is done elsewhere, I set out to come up with as simple and uncomplicated a cookie as I possibly could.
+But rather than consult how it is done elsewhere, I set out to come up with a simple and uncomplicated a cookie as I possibly could.
 These are thin, very crispy, very aromatic and flavorful, and definitely very moreish (somebody please stop me!).

 Since Domino® Sugar invited me to create a Christmas cookie, this is exactly what came to mind.
 I was happy it worked the first time (though I retested it twice more).
 These are few, easy-to-find ingredients, so you have no excuse not to try it.
 If you can't find Domino® Sugar in your area, look for C&H® Sugar products, the sister brand of Domino®.

 - ½ cup [69 g] of all-purpose flour